 Because of the distinct qualities of the Bois de Sioux - Mustinka Watersheds, this document has content exclusive to each major watershed.
 Serving as a CWMP, this document will prepare local governments tasked with managing natural and water resources with the information necessary to identify issues, set goals to address those issues, and take actions to fix (or begin fixing) issues specific to each watershed.
 The plan also strives to assist landowners in each watershed with getting conservation on the ground.
-The plan is not regulatory in nature but is simply a tool to assist local governments and landowners with protecting and/or improving water management and securing funding to implement conservation in both watersheds.
+This plan will assist local governments and landowners with protecting and/or improving water management and securing funding to implement conservation in both watersheds.

-x - Mustinka Municipalities

-Counties Cities

-Big Stone Grant Otter Tail Stevens Traverse Wilkin Breckenridge Campbell Donnelly Doran Elbow Lake Graceville Herman Johnson Nashua Norcross Tintah Wendell Wheaton
+Bois de Sioux - Mustinka Watersheds' Municipalities Cities Counties Big Stone Breckenridge Campbell Grant Otter Tail Donnelly Stevens Doran Traverse Dumont Wilkin Elbow Lake Graceville Herman Johnson Nashua Norcross Tintah Wendell Wheaton